-Documentation Guidelines and CSD Medical Documentation form
+Documentation Guidelines and SAS Medical Documentation form

 The medical documentation provided should include:

 - confirmation that the student has a disability or medical condition;

 - the functional impact/limitation or needs associated with the disability or medical condition; and

 - recommendations of the type of accommodation(s) that may be needed to allow the student to fulfill the essential duties or requirements of their course/program of study.